Purna760/AirQualityPredictor/replit.md

 ## Overview

 This is a Streamlit-based web application for air quality prediction and analysis.
-The application uses machine learning models (Random Forest and Linear Regression) to forecast air quality metrics and visualizes the results using interactive Plotly charts.
-It integrates with Supabase as a backend database for storing and retrieving air quality data.
+The application uses **three advanced machine learning models** (Random Forest, XGBoost, and LSTM) to forecast six air quality metrics (PM2.5, PM10, CO2, CO, Temperature, Humidity).
+It provides comprehensive model comparison visualizations using interactive Plotly charts and integrates with Supabase as a backend database for storing and retrieving air quality data.

+## Recent Changes (November 2025)

+- Added **XGBoost** and **LSTM** models for enhanced prediction accuracy
+- Implemented multi-model comparison framework
+- Added comprehensive model performance comparison visualizations
+- Enhanced prediction interface to show results from all three models side-by-side
+- Improved time-series forecasting with iterative multi-step prediction

 ## User Preferences